helm/helm/docs/charts.md

 through the template engine.

 Values for the templates are supplied two ways:
-  - Chart developers may supply a file called `values.toml` inside of a chart.
+  - Chart developers may supply a file called `values.yaml` inside of a chart.
 This file can contain default values.
-  - Chart users may supply a TOML file that contains values.
+  - Chart users may supply a YAML file that contains values.
 This can be provided on the command line with `helm install`.

-When a user supplies custom values, these values will override the values in the chart's `values.toml` file.
+When a user supplies custom values, these values will override the values in the chart's `values.yaml` file.
 ### Template Files

 Template files follow the standard conventions for writing Go templates.